matreshkajs/matreshka-router/README.md

 ## An asterisk syntax

-You can pass a string which contain asterisks to ``initRouter`` if you don't need to synchronize some part of the path.
+You can pass a string which contain asterisks to ``initRouter`` if you don't need to synchronize some part of the path with a property.

 ```js
 Matreshka.initRouter(object, '/x/*/y');